Skip to main content

 You can edit a bundle definition to modify its name or the number of items to select from a given list, add or remove lists, and add or remove bundling attributes.

-1. At the top of the Rule Builder page, click Bundle definitions.
+2. In the top-right corner of the page, click Bundle Definitions.

 note